junjiewu1995/CSC466-Go-Fish-Project/README.md

 ## Welcome to Go Fish Project

-## Developers : JunJie Wu, Justin Pao, Kenton

 <img src="GoFish.jpeg" alt="Italian Trulli">

-## Welcome to GitHub Pages
+Developers : JunJie Wu, Justin Pao, Kenton

 You can use the [editor on GitHub](https://github.com/junjiewu1995/CSC466-Go-Fish-Project/edit/main/README.md) to maintain and preview the content for your website in Markdown files.